• Skip to primary navigation

 Don’t worry, you won’t have to go get a degree in chemistry and memorize a long list safe ingredients.
 But understanding the worst chemical ingredients to AVOID will help a lot.

 In addition, you can use the Skin Deep Cosmetics Database to research products and look for trusted certifications on product labels.
-And you’ll find lots more info about non-toxic beauty products and favorite brands on the blog!
+And you’ll find lots more info about non-toxic beauty products and favorite brands on the blog

 lotion on hands - top ingredients to avoid in skin care